AustinWise/NetDisFilter/README.txt

 The compression pre-processor in kkrunchy[1] is quite fascinating.
 I'm exploring here whether something like that would work on .NET assemblies.

-Right now this is just code for opening up PE files and the .NET meta data streams.
+This is prototype-quality code, so watch out.

+I tested the prototype by compressing System.ServiceModel.dll in .NET 4, which is the largest managed code DLL in .NET 4.
+After being run through the prototype, it's 1.5MB of IL compresses to 95% of the size of the unprocessed code.
+That's with the built in GZip of .NET.
+With 7-zip's LZMA on ultra setting, it is 92% of the size.
+Of course this is only compressing the IL, the metadata is even larger.
+Some processing of the metadata will probably be need to save more than the 37KB this saves of a 5.8MB DLL.

 The PE opening code is mostly from a blog somewhere.
-I need to sort of the license.
+I need to sort out the license.

-It is possible that this technique will not be that helpful.
-The .NET metadata streams are larger than the IL code generally.
-The tables in the #~ stream look like they could benefit from the DisFilter technique, but the #US and #Strings streams are still pretty big.
-So we'll see.

 [1] http://fgiesen.wordpress.com/2011/01/24/x86-code-compression-in-kkrunchy/